-Vardenafil has the same side-effects, contraindications, and uses as its relative PDE5 Inhibitors, though its form and function differs.
+Vardenafil has the same side-effects, contraindications, and uses as its relative PDE5 Inhibitors, though its form and function differently.
 Tadalafil, Sildenafil, and Vardenafil all inhibit the activity of the PDE5 Enzyme and encourage vasodilation through the increased production of cGMP.

 Levitra, Viagra, and Cialis Comparison

 Tadalafil (Cialis), on the other hand, has a structurally different composition than both Sildenafil and Levitra.
-The primary difference between Tadalafil and its relatives is that Tadalafil has a much longer half life than Sildenafil and Levitra.
+The primary difference between Tadalafil and its relatives is that Tadalafil has a much longer half-life than Sildenafil and Levitra.

 Side-Effects of Levitra

-Vardenafil (Levitra) shares most side-effects with Sildenafil and Tadalafil.
+Vardenafil (Levitra) shares the most side-effects with Sildenafil and Tadalafil.
 There are certain side-effects which are specific to Vardenafil, however.
 Among commonly reported side-effects (more than ten percent of patients) is nausea.
 Rare Vardenafil side-effects (less than one percent of patients) include itching, rash, muscle pain, joint pain, elevated heart rate, low blood pressure, facial swelling, eye pain, changes in vision, light sensitivity, back pain, and stomach pain.
 The majority of symptoms caused by Levitra, Cialis, and Viagra, are side-effects of vasodilation in the genitals and other areas of the body.

-In the case of Priapism, it is important to seek medical help as soon as possible if experiencing the condition, because it can have devastating effects on sexual function if left untreated, including impotence.
+In the case of Priapism, it is crucial to seek medical help as soon as possible if experiencing the condition, because it can have devastating effects on sexual function if left untreated, including impotence.

-Vardenafil, along with its relative medications, also may contribute to risk of hearing loss.
-The incidence of this potential side-effect is too low to properly designate causation, but high enough that the FDA requires pharmaceutical manufacturers to clearly label the potential risk of deafness associated with Vardenafil, Tadalafil, and Sildenafil.
+Vardenafil, along with its relative medications, also may contribute to the risk of hearing loss.
+The incidence of this potential side-effect is too low to properly designate causation but high enough that the FDA requires pharmaceutical manufacturers to clearly label the potential risk of deafness associated with Vardenafil, Tadalafil, and Sildenafil.

 Vardenafil Drug Interactions